Borjabor/UrbanEcologyResearchTrend/README.md

 ![Country treemap](images/country_year_output.png)

-Indeed we can see that, while the USA and UK where scientifically actve ever since urban ecology started gaining interest back in the 1970's, the rest of the world only started to look more ate the field much later.
+Indeed we can see that, while the USA and UK were scientifically active ever since urban ecology started gaining interest back in the 1970's, the rest of the world only started to look more ate the field much later.
 Of note, we see Italy, Germany, China, and Brazil starting to inch closer to the UK in production.

 That's it.
 We looked briefly into the output of urban-related studies over the years and could see some interesting data from that.
-It indeed shows accelerated growth and more widspread interest, with potential to become more popular than general ecology in the future.
+It indeed shows accelerated growth and more widespread interest, with potential to become more popular than general ecology in the future.
 However, that data is recent, so only time will tell if this trend will maintain in the future.